 What is chemsex and why does it matter?
 A breakdown of the risks involved within the LGBTQ community.

 Sex, drugs and rock n roll have gone hand in hand since the 1960s.
-But today, we’re going to focus on two out of three vices – sex and drugs, aka chemsex.
+But today, we’re going to focus on two out of three vices – sex and drugs, aka chemsex and “what is chemsex”.

 What is chemsex?

-Chemsex (also known aschemfun or party and play) involves using hallucinogenic and sedative drugs to enhance a sexual experience.
-The three most common drugs used are GHB, mephedrone and crystal meth.
+Chemsex (also known aschemfun or party and play) involves using chrystal meth aka meth, Tina, methamphetamine drugs to enhance a sexual experience.
+The three most common drugs used are crystal meth, GHB, mephedrone and poppers.
 The use of drugs during sex can help intensify physical sensations, increase desire, reduces inhibitions and change psychological experiences.
 Chemsex can last for many hours and can be experienced with one or multiple partners or during lone masturbation.

 However, participating in chemsex can lead to serious health issues, including triggering a drug addiction.
 Because chemsex is most common amongst the LGBTQ community, particularly with gay men, bisexual men and transgender women, there is also an increased risk of transmitting HIV between partners.
 In this article, we’re going breakdown the risks involved in chemsex and what you can do if you or a loved one needs help: